racket/racket/build.md

   for more instructions.

-* **Unix-style install** — This mode installs to a given destination directory (on platforms other Windows), leaving no reference to the source directory.
+* **Unix-style install** — This mode installs to a given destination directory (on platforms other than Windows), leaving no reference to the source directory.
 This is the most natural mode for installing once from the source repository.
 See [Quick Instructions: Unix-Style Install](#14-quick-instructions-unix-style-install) for more